Logo

 Peter Gabriel felt that management, while succeeding to get the building finished on time, failed to understand the artistic side of the show and its content.

-Around that same time, the Genesis greatest hits album, Turn It On Again: The Hits, features Peter Gabriel sharing vocals with Phil Collins on a new version of "The Carpet Crawlers" entitled "The Carpet Crawlers 1999", produced by Trevor Horn.
+Around that same time, the Genesis greatest hits album, Turn It On Again: The Hits, featured Peter Gabriel sharing vocals with Phil Collins on a new version of "The Carpet Crawlers" entitled "The Carpet Crawlers 1999", produced by Trevor Horn.

 Peter Gabriel started work on it in 1995 before production halted three years later to focus time on projects and collaborations.